deteque/unbound-rpz/README.md

 </pre>

 # 6.)
 Setup TLS (optional)
-This step is optional, please skip it unless you require TLS.
+Unbound provides native support for DNS over TLS (DoT).
+If implemented, Unbound will open up TCP port 853 and accept encrypted queries.
+If you wish to implement DoT you'll also require a proxy on the client side that will accept dns queries, encrypt them then forward them to your DoT enabled Unbound server.
+One popular dns proxy that supports DoT is called stubby.
+We publish a stubby Docker image that should be ideal for testing out DoT; you can pull it from Docker Hub at deteque/stubby.

+In order to implement DoT in Unbound you'll first need to obtain TLS certificates.
+We recommend using bona fide certs rather than self-signed certs.
+The easiest way to obtain legitimate certs is to use LetsEncrypt.

-To set up TLS you first have to have Certbot installed and already operational certificates.
+To set up TLS you first have to have Certbot installed and have already operational certificates.

-You must uncomment these lines in the unbound.conf file and edit them where relevant, particularly the <server-name>:
+You must uncomment these lines in the unbound.conf file and edit them where relevant, particularly the [server-name]:

 <pre>
-        #tls-service-key: "/etc/letsencrypt/live/<server-name>/privkey.pem"
+        #tls-service-key: "/etc/letsencrypt/live/[server-name]/privkey.pem"
-        #tls-service-pem: "/etc/letsencrypt/live/<server-name>/fullchain.pem"
+        #tls-service-pem: "/etc/letsencrypt/live/[server-name]/fullchain.pem"
         #tls-port: 853

         #tls-ciphers: "DHE-RSA-AES256-GCM-SHA384:DHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-SHA256:DHE-RSA-AES128-SHA256:ECDHE-RSA-AES256-SHA384:ECDHE-RSA-AES128-SHA256"